pbukva/genesis-fetchhub/asi-1/1-asi-genesis-migration-eridanus-testnet.md

-# ASI Genesis Migration
+# ASI Migration Eridanus testnet fork from Dorado testnet

+The Eridanus testnet is ASI upgrade fork from Dorado testnet.
+Due to practical reasons, Eridanus testnet is supposed to be running imn parallel with Dorado testnet, with requirement that Dorado testnet must **not** be interrupted/stopped, hence the fork approach has been chosen instead of upgrading the Dorado testnet.

+The motivation for choosing the fork approach is, that there is a lot of infrastructure which depends on current Dorado testnet, and it is not desirable to abruptly force all this infrastructure/dependencies to upgrade immediately to the new ASI testnet, but rather allow generous transition period (a few months) during which Dorado testnet will remain running as-is parallely with newly ASI Eridanus testnet forked of Dorado testnet at specific block height, which allows the infrastructure/dependencies to adapt & test.

-This is a "genesis" upgrade, what means that a new eon will be started, and all history from the previous eon will be lost (it can be accessed from the archive node of the (previous) eon which will be ended by this upgrade).<br/>
+This is genesis upgrade, what means that a new eon will be started, and so Eridanus testnet will **NOT** carry any history from forked Dorado testnet.
-Only the chain's full state (at the upgrade halt block height) will be carried over to the new eon.

 ## Prerequisites